 Do you feel like your project is one giant hamster wheel?
 If you believe this is the case, then "Product-Led Growth: How to Build a Product That Sells Itself" is the right book for you.

 This book covers various topics, everything from project development to product sprints.
-Based on the title, you can conclude that it has a product-led approach.
-You will get the idea of how to grow and develop your project while keeping customers and ensuring they have a great experience.
-You will love this book, mainly because it tells you "Do this" and "don't do that."
+It has a product-led approach.
+You get the idea of how to grow and develop your project while keeping customers and ensuring they have a great experience.
+It tells you, "Do this" and "don't do that."